howardwu/react-openpublish-assets/README.md

 [![Version](http://img.shields.io/npm/v/react-openpublish-assets.svg)](https://www.npmjs.org/package/react-openpublish-assets)

 A React component for querying and rendering OpenPublish assets.
+[OpenPublish](https://github.com/blockai/openpublish) is a publishing protocol for registering media as a digital asset on the Bitcoin blockchain.
+Assets published through OpenPublish on [coinvote](http://coinvote.herokuapp.com) and [coinvote-testnet](http://coinvote-testnet.herokuapp.com) are available for view on react-openpublish-assets.

 [Working demo](http://react-openpublish-assets.herokuapp.com)